 Many parents are concerned about synthetic food colors and other additives.
 If you’re looking to reduce the number of additives in your child’s food, consider using natural, organic ingredients instead.
 For instance, did you know you can create your own Easter egg dyes using kitchen staples like turmeric, onion, cabbage, or grape juice?
 To customize the hues to your heart’s desire, food scientists recommend adding lemon juice or baking soda.
 Because there’s some cooking involved, you’ll want to assist younger children with this activity; however, it’s sure to be a fun, holiday tradition for your whole family!

 Think school is the only opportunity for your kids to learn about STE(A)M subjects?
 Think again!
-These exciting activities help your family create a new ritual of exploring topics like art, food science, and chemistry in your kitchen.
+These exciting and affordable activities help your family create a new ritual of exploring topics like art, food science, and chemistry in your kitchen.
 By combining education and entertainment with family time, you can spark your child’s love of learning.
 Which activities will you try first?

 What People Are Asking About Science for Kids